vEnhance/1802/r02.typ

 - Calculate the cross-product $arrow(P Q) times arrow(P R)$.

 - What is the equation of the plane containing the points $P , Q , R$?
-  (See the second part of the last question)
+  (See the second part of the last question.)

 - What is the area of the triangle $P Q R$?